 Pseudomyxoma peritonei (PMP) is a rare malignant disease characterized by the progressive and multifocal accumulation of abundant mucinous tumour tissue in the peritoneal cavity.
 It is generally associated with a perforated epithelial neoplasm of the appendix.
-The Peritoneal Surface Oncology Group International (PSOGI) has recently published a consensus statement about the diagnosis and treatment of mucinous appendiceal tumors and PMP.
+The Peritoneal Surface Oncology Group International (PSOGI) has recently published a consensus statement about the diagnosis and treatment of mucinous appendiceal tumours and PMP.
 It recommends, whenever possible, cytoreductive surgery* plus hyperthermic intraperitoneal chemotherapy* (CRS + HIPEC) in reference centres, as the most effective treatment for these patients.

 Bromelin is a drug obtained from pineapple which it has mucolytic properties, making the mucin associated with PMP less thick and sticky.
 Bromelain has been associated to N-acetyl-cysteine, another mucolytic, in a composed drug called BromAc®.
-This was developed by Professor David Morris and it has had promising results to reduce the pseudomyxoma peritonei recurrences in previous studies.
+This was developed by Professor David Morris and it has had promising results to reduce the pseudomyxoma peritonei reocurrences in previous studies.

-Our Unit of Surgical Oncology from Hospital University Reina Sofia, Cordoba in Spain is going to start a phase I/II trial to assess the clinical effectiveness and safety of the locoregional treatment with Bromelain +N-Acetylcysteine to decrease tumour burden in patients with abdominal recurrence of mucinous tumours, who are not candidates for repetitive resection surgery.
+Our Unit of Surgical Oncology from Hospital University Reina Sofia, Cordoba in Spain is going to start a phase I/II trial to assess the clinical effectiveness and safety of the locoregional treatment with Bromelain +N-Acetylcysteine to decrease tumour burden in patients with abdominal reocurrence of mucinous tumours, who are not candidates for repetitive resection surgery.
 We have got a public grant to do it in a cohort of ten selected patients.
 This treatment could improve the outcome and the quality of life for our patients.

 Study coordinators: Dr. Arjona-Sanchez A. And Dra.
 Rodriguez-Ortiz L.